jlroo/fixtools/README.md

 # fixtools

-# This package is no longer available on github as I am currently working on my dissertation and was advised to take the package offline for now.
-I'd appreciate any insight you may be willing to offer regarding how you have found it most useful as I am considering future expansion.
+## This package is no longer available on github as I am currently working on my dissertation and was advised to take the package offline for now.
+I'd appreciate any insight you may be willing to offer regarding how you have found it useful as I am considering future expansion.
 If you have any inquiries email me.

 Overview